 The simple answer is, in order to sell a product and sell a lot of it, the pharmaceutical industry has figured out you create a problem that really doesn’t exist.
 What they did is, through many lobbying groups, they were able to lower and have doctors say that a total cholesterol reading of 200 or above was technically high.
 Then you would need to take a statin.

 I know this all too well.
 My total cholesterol has been anywhere from 190 to 200 for the last 15 years.
 I’m totally healthy.
 I don’t have any issues.
 I have had more than one doctor try and put me on statins.

-Another reason is, doctors are no longer taught nutrition and how diagnose and treat conditions.
+Another reason is, doctors are no longer taught nutrition and how to diagnose and treat conditions.
 They’re only taught how to prescribe a drug for either a condition or symptom.
 That’s it.
-I’m dead serious ‑‑ doctors no longer understand the human physiology and how it reacts to nutrition, environment and stress.
+I’m dead serious ‑‑ doctors no longer understand human physiology and how it reacts to nutrition, environment, and stress.

-It’s pretty insane when something like Nestle (the candy company) is the main contributor on a study done concluding that sugar does not have a negative impact on your health.
+It’s pretty insane when something like Nestle (the candy company) is the main contributor to a study concluding that sugar does not have a negative impact on your health.
 I kid you not.